ravaioli/solarpunk-mandala/docs/core-model/01-ontology-analytic-idealism.md

 You don't have to accept this ontology to contribute, but understanding it is key to understanding the architecture of the mandala model.
 Think of it as our **core philosophical API**.
 All other modules—agency, systems, values—are built to be compatible with this base layer.

+### Altered States of Consciousness: Experiential Grounding

+The proposition that consciousness is fundamental finds powerful, if challenging, validation in the phenomenology of **altered states of consciousness (ASCs)**.
+From the perspective of Analytic Idealism, ASCs are not malfunctions but **critical modes of exploration** into the deeper, more interconnected layers of Mind at Large (MAL).
+They offer direct experience that challenges the ordinary, materialist assumptions about reality, thereby providing crucial evidence for the ontology and expanding the possibilities of epistemic inquiry.

+**Ontological Implications: Direct Contact with the Conscious Field** Within the ordinary "perceptual-cognitive-symbolic" mode of processing, reality appears stable and separate.
+ASCs, however, provide access to what research characterizes as a **"direct-intuitive-nonlocal" channel** of information.
+This is experienced as a dissolution of the hard boundary between self and world, a feeling of merging with a larger whole, or the reception of insights that feel universally true.
+Such experiences are not hallucinations of a brain but are, within this ontology, **authentic encounters with the conscious field in a less filtered, more holistic mode**.
+Profound ASCs can induce "ontological shock," a dissolution of the conventional worldview that mirrors the **Dialectical Phase** of Dissolution, creating the necessary rupture for a more integrated understanding of Being to emerge.

+**Epistemological Implications: Validating Non-Ordinary Knowing** The knowledge gained in ASCs—characterized by a compelling "noetic quality" of truth and revelation—poses a direct challenge to reductionist, materialist epistemologies.
+To dismiss these experiences *a priori* is an epistemic failure.
+A rigorous epistemology within Analytic Idealism must account for them.
+The argument is not for blind acceptance, but for the **rational integration of insights**.
+When the intense subjective data of an ASC is critically reflected upon and found to coherently update one's worldview in a way that resolves paradoxes and enhances understanding (such as moving toward idealism), that process is itself rational.
+The therapeutic and transformative efficacy of practices that induce ASCs (meditation, psychedelics, ecstatic ritual) lends pragmatic, outcome-based validity to the knowledge they facilitate.

+**Synthesis within the Solarpunk Mandala Framework** ASCs are not outliers but featured explorers of consciousness-first reality:
+*   **For the Soteriological Axis**: They are primary technologies for the **Path of Awakening (Conscientização)**, inducing the critical self-transcendence needed for greater integration.
+*   **For Temporal Unfolding**: A powerful ASC can act as a concentrated burst of **Dialectical Velocity**, forcing a rapid phase transition that the system must then integrate through grounding practices and **Boundary Medicine**.
+*   **For the Rhizomatic Network**: First-person reports of ASCs, especially their common transcultural themes (unity, sacredness, ineffability), become valuable data points, mapping the shared contours of human conscious experience within the **CULTURE** and **SPIRITUALITY** cubes.

+Thus, the study and intelligent incorporation of altered states is not a mystical tangent but a core discipline for any project seeking to understand and participate in a fundamentally conscious universe.

 ## Analytic Idealism Integration Protocol

 To prevent philosophical-materialist slippage in practical applications, all protocols must include Dissociation Lens questions: